ecrcpapers/2020_sc_hgemv_artifacts/README.md

 Rank 1 Run 9: 2.505441 GFLOP in 0.034418s at 72.794785 GFLOP/s
 Vec diff = 1.670721e-16
 ```
-The results folder contains data from the SUMMIT configuration (artifacts.txt), outputs for 2d and 3d runs, together with the scripts (filter.sh) we used to collect the timings.
+The results folder contains data from the SUMMIT configuration (artifacts.txt), outputs for 2d and 3d runs, together with the scripts (filter.sh) we used to collect the timings in the assciated paper.